spacek531/Blender-RCT-Graphics/README.md

 **Why Blender 2.79?**

 As of Blender 2.8, Blender removed "Blender Render", a scanline renderer.
 This renderer is the closest thing we had in Blender to what was used for the graphics seen in the Rollercoaster Tycoon games.
-In Blender 2.8 the alternatives are Cycles and Eevee, but sadly I found these renderers too sophesticated and true to life to mimmick renders from ~1998 rendering software.
+In Blender 2.8 the alternatives are Cycles and Eevee, but sadly I found these renderers too sophisticated and true to life to mimmick renders from ~1998 rendering software.